shubhammurti/shubhammurti/README.md

 # Hi 👋, I'm Shubham Murti ✨

 I am an aspiring Cloud Security Engineer with a solid foundation in Computer Science (MSc '24).
-I am deeply committed to my career growth and aim to excel as a cloud architect.
+I am deeply committed to my career growth and aim to excel as a cloud security engineer.

 ## About Me
 Currently, I am dedicated to honing my skills and expertise, preparing for a career in cloud engineering.
 I am actively involved in networking, operating systems, virtualization, and databases – the fundamental building blocks of cloud computing.